 The Guanajuato Mining District has been active for hundreds of years and is one of the great silver-gold districts in Mexico.
 Extensions to known ore bodies and new discoveries, along with increased metal prices, has allowed for continued production at many mines.
-Based upon the number of veins already exposed at El Cubo and El Pinguico, it is likely that further exploration efforts will result in extensions of known mineralization along strike and down-dip.
+Based upon the number of veins already exposed at El Cubo and El Pingüico, it is likely that further exploration efforts will result in extensions of known mineralization along strike and down-dip.
 Exploration procedures include surface and underground rock sampling and diamond drilling along with geophysical surveys and geologic mapping.

-At El Cubo, surface and/or adit sampling in the Purisima, Cabrestantes II, and San Juan areas suggest that these areas are quite high in the mineralized system with potential at depth.
+At El Cubo, surface and adit sampling in the Purisima, Cabrestantes II, and San Juan areas suggest that these areas are quite high in the mineralized system with potential at depth.
 In 2016, diamond drilling at San Juan de Dios intersected strong mineralization.
 In 2018, 75 diamond core holes were drilled and in 2019, another 40 holes were drilled.
 In all, there were 44 intercepts in 33 holes and an additional 42 intercepts in 25 holes, some of which are greater than the minimum mining width, intersected in the 2018 and 2019 campaigns, respectively.
+Guanajuato Silver has completed over 14,000 m of drilling at El Cubo during 2021 and 2022 and has begun work to update the El Cubo resource model by incorporating data gathered during this core drilling program.

-At El Pinguico, recent sampling by VanGold has identified several areas where high-grade mineralization is exposed in drifts and crosscuts.
-Mine rehabilitation, followed by additional sampling and exploration drilling, is planned along the El Pinguico vein at the Don Ricardo, Don Ernesto, and Don Felipe targets.
-Several veins and structures on other claims in the El Pinguico Project area have been sampled by VanGold, with favorable results suggesting strong potential at depth, particularly at El Pinguico, La Joya, La Joyita, El Carmen, El Pirul, and El Pino.
-The La Joya vein appears to be the strike extension of the El Pinguico vein and dips eastward toward the west dipping Veta Madre structure, the major ore producing structure in the Guanajuato Mining District.
+At El Pingüico, sampling and drilling by Guanajuato Silver has identified several areas where high-grade mineralization is exposed in drifts and crosscuts.
+Several veins and structures on other claims in the El Pingüico Project area have been sampled by Guanajuato Silver, with favorable results suggesting strong potential at depth, particularly at El Pingüico, La Joya, La Joyita, El Carmen, El Pirul, and El Pino.
+The La Joya vein appears to be the strike extension of the El Pingüico vein and dips eastward toward the west dipping Veta Madre structure, the major ore producing structure in the Guanajuato Mining District.
 The postulated intersection is an intriguing bonanza style target.